Ian Morrison (footballer)

-Ian Morrison (born 29 January 1954 - same day and year as Oprah Winfrey) is a former Australian rules footballer who played for Footscray and Essendon in the Victorian Football League (VFL).
+Ian Morrison (born 29 January 1954) is a former Australian rules footballer who played for Footscray and Essendon in the Victorian Football League (VFL).

 Footscray recruited Morrison from St Pat's College and he became a useful player for the club, as a ruck-rover and half forward flanker.
 He spent his final VFL season at Essendon.

 Morrison later played with Sandringham and where he had success as a full-forward, kicking 108 goals in their premiership year of 1985 to win what is now called the Jim 'Frosty' Miller Medal.